As of Fall 2014, I am leaving the PhD program to join the engineering team at DoorDash!

 I am a third year PhD student in the Computer Science & Engineering department at the University of Washington, advised by Dan Weld.
-My primary research interests are in machine learning, information extraction, and natural language processing; I am currently working on relation extraction.
+My primary research interests are in natural language processing and crowdsourcing; I am currently working on relation extraction.
 I am a 2011 NSF Graduate Research Fellow.

 I received my BS in Computer Science from Rice University, with a second major in Electrical Engineering.
 While at Rice, I worked with Devika Subramanian on Bayesian network structure learning applied to systems biology, as well as supervised classification of images of Barrett's esophagus.

 - Type-Aware Distantly Supervised Relation Extraction with Linked Arguments

 Mitchell Koch, John Gilmer, Stephen Soderland, Daniel S. Weld.
 Accepted to the Conference on Empirical Methods in Natural Language Processing, 2014. [paper]

 - Personalized Online Education — A Crowdsourcing Challenge

 Daniel S. Weld, Eytan Adar, Lydia Chilton, Raphael Hoffmann, Eric Horvitz, Mitchell Koch, James Landay, Chris Lin, Mausam.
 4th Human Computation Workshop (HCOMP-12), 2012. [paper | related poster]

 - Learning robust cell signaling models from high throughput proteomic data Mitchell Koch, Bradley M. Broom, Devika Subramanian.
 International Journal of Bioinformatics Research and Applications, Vol. 5, No. 3, 2009.

 [paper | poster]